 If this has sparked your imagination and you want to learn more, why not take this writing masterclass to further boost your skills, or check out our extensive catalogue of online writing courses?
 You’ll quickly learn real-world skills that expand your vocabulary, strengthen your sentences and deepen your writing habit.

 Learning these writing styles was the first step.
-Use this course to start the marathon.
+Take an online course to start the marathon.